siverpro/testnet_wiki/README.md

 ### 2. Become a collaborator
 Members of the Documentation workgroup can be granted access to this repository and make changes directly.

-### 3. Contact the workgroup chair (only for minor changes or well-prepared material such as documentation from other working groups)
+### 3. Contact the workgroup chair (only for minor changes or well-prepared material, such as documentation from other working groups)
 Join our Discord and contact the Workgroup Chair directly in the Documentation workgroup.